The Actual War Goals are Too Evil to Say.

 “And there is, as of today, no publicly stated definition of what winning this war looks like.
 Trump, when asked about post-war leadership in Iran, noted that most of the people they had in mind to take over were killed in the strikes.
 That’s not a plan hitting obstacles.
 That’s evidence there wasn’t a plan.”
 Thomas Karat When the Mask Slips: What Rubio’s Confession Means For You

 Alistair Crooke said that there are already separate constitutions drafted for these new self-sufficient states, organized on ethnic divisions, to leave Iran weakened and in chaos, like we see in Syria.
-That is not he US approach, which is regime change.
+That is not the US approach, which is regime change.

 The US is said to have broader geo-strategic goals of protecting its hegemonic status, relative to Russia, and especially China.